coding4humanists/xquery4humanists/functions.md

 ---
 layout: page
-title: Function Documentation
+title: Functions
-permalink: /function-documentation/
+permalink: /functions/
+category: top-level
 ---

 This document describes the built-in facilities for browsing function documentation offered by each of the implementations discussed in the book.